-Disabling the synchronization buffer
+Disabling the data store

-In synchronization projects created using a standard project template, the synchronization buffer is enabled by default.
-The synchronization buffer can be disabled for schema properties in the One Identity Manager schema that map members of many-to-many schema types or key resolutions.
+In synchronization projects created using a standard project template, the data store is enabled by default.
+The data store can be disabled for schema properties in the One Identity Manager schema that map members of many-to-many schema types or key resolutions.

-The synchronization buffer can become very large if thousands of unresolvable references are read in by partial synchronizations.
+The data store can become very large if thousands of unresolvable references are read in by partial synchronizations.
 This can affect the synchronization performance.
-In such cases, it can be helpful to disable the synchronization buffer.
+In such cases, it can be helpful to disable the data store.

-Disable the synchronization buffer if the following is true:
+Disable the data store if the following is true:

-- The number of objects in the synchronization buffer is very large and causes problems - Merge mode is enabled for the members of M:N schema types during provisioning - These memberships are never transferred to the target system by full synchronization
+- The number of objects in the data store is very large and causes problems - Merge mode is enabled for the members of M:N schema types during provisioning - These memberships are never transferred to the target system by full synchronization

-IMPORTANT: If the synchronization buffer is disabled, references that are missing in One Identity Manager will be deleted in the target system when synchronizing into the target system or during provisioning.
-Therefore, check carefully whether the synchronization buffer can be disabled.
+IMPORTANT: If the data store is disabled, references that are missing in One Identity Manager will be deleted in the target system when synchronizing into the target system or during provisioning.
+Therefore, check carefully whether the data store can be disabled.

-To disable the synchronization buffer
+To disable the data store